BushLife - Fishing Reel Hero

 3. Do not forget to re-engage the bail manually after the throw – it’s better to practice than cranking the reel, which would automatically close the bail.

 On BushLife, our fishing posts cover fishing for inland lakes, rivers and so forth for species such as bass, walleye, crappie, perch, muskie, etc. And as mentioned above, most people will not go past a spinning reel.
-So it’s for good reason you will even find giant spinning reels for muskie fishing.
+So it’s for good reason you will even find giant spinning reels for muskie fishing / big game fishing.
 While that’s perfectly fine, it’s not the right choice.

 Advantages of Spinning Reels